World Book Online Resource Library

 SchoolhouseTeachers.com provides a subscription to numerous World Book libraries free of charge to our members.
 To get started, please log in and review the following instructions.
 Once you have logged in for the day, you will most likely NOT need to log in again for each resource.

-- The libraries that support individual log ins are: eBooks, Timelines, Student, Advanced, Discover, Science Power, and Social Studies Power.
+- The libraries that support individual logins are: eBooks, Timelines, Student, Advanced, and Discover.

 - If you'd like instructions on how to set up an account and the advantages of doing so, click here.